bcleonard/proxmox-qdevice/README.md

 ## Tested as working on:

-* Debian 12 (bookworm) (Virtual Instance)
+* Debian 12 (bookworm) (all point releases up to 12) (Virtual Instance)
-* Docker version 24.0.5, build ced0996
+* Docker version 24.0.5, build ced0996 (and higher)
-* Proxmox v8.0.4
+* Proxmox v8.0.4 (and higher)
-* Portainer Community Edition v2.18.4
+* Portainer Community Edition v2.18.4 (and higher)

 ## Problems & Troubleshooting:

-* You can find the most up to date information in issues, known problems and troublshooting by reviewing the [issues](https://github.com/bcleonard/proxmox-qdevice/issues) and what is [not supported](https://github.com/bcleonard/proxmox-qdevice/wiki#whats-not-supported).
+* You can find the most up to date information on issues, known problems and troubleshooting by reviewing the [issues](https://github.com/bcleonard/proxmox-qdevice/issues) and what is [not supported](https://github.com/bcleonard/proxmox-qdevice/wiki#whats-not-supported).

 ## Security Implications:

-This container installs & configured a sshd server that permits root logins.
+This container installs and configures a sshd server that permits root logins.
 Proxmox runs in the same configuration.
 You specify the root password in the docker-compose.yml or the stack.
 If you hardcode it, you will expose the password.
 You have been warned.

+> [!IMPORTANT]
+>
+> #### A note on `latest` and `beta`:
+>
+> It is not recommended to use the `latest` (`bcleonard/proxmox-qdevice`, `bcleonard/proxmox-qdevice:latest`) or `beta` (`bcleonard/proxmox-qdevice:beta`) tag for production setups.
+>
+> [Those tags point](https://hub.docker.com/r/bcleonard/proxmox-qdevice/tags) might not point to the latest commit in the `master` branch.
+They do not carry any promise of stability, and using them will probably put your proxmox-qdevice setup at risk of experiencing uncontrolled updates to non backward compatible versions (or versions with breaking changes).
+You should always specify the version you want to use explicitly to ensure your setup doesn't break when the image is updated.

 ## Acknowledgements:

 When I started looking at how to install & configure an external qdevice in a docker container, there was very little information available.
-All the info I found was relevant to earlier versions of Proxmox ( <8 ) or didn't work when I tried to deploy the container.
+All the info I found was relevant to earlier versions of Proxmox ( < 8 ) or didn't work when I tried to deploy the container.
 However, I did find the following very useful:

 * [Proxmox VE 7 Corosync QDevice in a Docker container](https://raymii.org/s/tutorials/Proxmox_VE_7_Corosync_QDevice_in_Docker.html)
 * [Dockerized Corosync QNet Daemon](https://github.com/modelrockettier/docker-corosync-qnetd)